mahmudsfu/AkhDefo_old/README.md

 # AkhDefo
  Computer Vision for Slope Stability

+ Note: Version 2 of Akhdefo will be released soon.
+ Main Changes:
+ -The new version mainly is built on GDAL and Rasterio Libraries.
+ -Tkinter Simple GUI removed
+ -Akhdefo now can run on cloud processing
+ -Akhdefo now consist of 12 Modules that performs end to end  python-based GIS and Image Processing and Custumized Figure generation

  #Recommended Citation:

 Muhammad M, Williams-Jones G, Stead D, Tortini R, Falorni G and Donati D (2022) Applications of ImageBased Computer Vision for Remote